 A highly durable wood that has a beautiful color and grain.
 It’s easy to carve into but does have a strong smell of cedar which can be off-putting to some.
 Yellow Cedar is often used for making boats, sauna manufacturing, fine cabinetry, and interior and exterior millwork.
 Its resistance to decay makes it an ideal choice for creating items that are meant to be outdoor or placed in humid areas.

 Aspen is a light brown colored wood that is strong yet not too difficult to cut into.
 This type of wood can be found easily, is inexpensive, and is often used for making utility items like toys, crates, and boxes because it’s easy to paint or stain.
 It can also be used for creating rustic furniture or decorative items such as bookends.
 After the project is completed, there’s a chance it may get a bit warped or crack but with proper care, it can last for a long time.

 17. White Pine

 A reasonably priced softwood that has an extremely high amount of resin so it’s easily stained and takes paint well.
 It has a similar appearance to oak wood but is softer so beginner-friendly.
-It can be used to create furniture, cabinets or other decorative items that are meant to be painted or stained.
-Its light in color, little grain and knots will stand out when painted, making it a great choice for designing.
+It can be used to create furniture, cabinets, or other decorative items that are meant to be painted or stained.
+Its light in color, little grain, and knots will stand out when painted, making it a great choice for design.